maria15034/CSU33D05/README.md

 # CSU33D05

-The different assignments / lab work done for my 3rd year module CSU33D05 (Data structures and Algorithms)
+The different assignments (assignments 0-4) and lab work done for my 3rd year module CSU33D05 (Data structures and Algorithms)

 I used Xcode